HoneyKat11/Ambassador-Database-Application/README.md

 # Ambassador-Database-Application
 The purpose of this repository is to store code for an engineering ambassador database application created as a project for Intro to Data Engineering (COP 3710) during the Spring 2023 semester.

+## Requirements
+- Stricter requirements than usual because of controlled information
+- Working with a pre-existing information source (Ambassador Hours Spreadsheet)

 # Schema Diagram
 ![image](database_schema.png)